 Start small and simple

-Begin with single-ingredient foods like mashed banana, pureed carrot, pumpkin, or plain applesauce.
+Begin with single-ingredient foods like mashed banana, pureed carrot, pumpkin, avocado, or plain iron-fortified infant cereal.
 Offer only a spoonful or two the first time.
-If your baby tolerates it well, you can slowly increase the amount over the next few days.
+If your baby tolerates it well, slowly increase the amount over the next few days.

 Watch for signs of discomfort

-After each new food, pay attention to your baby’s behavior and nappies.
-Extra fussiness, gassiness, spitting up, diarrhea, or constipation in the hours after eating may signal that a food isn’t agreeing with them right now.
+After each new food, pay attention to your baby’s behavior and diapers.
+Extra fussiness, gassiness, spitting up, diarrhea, constipation, or rash in the hours after eating may signal that a food is not agreeing with your baby right now.

-If symptoms are mild, you can wait a week or two and try a small amount again.
-Babies’ digestive systems mature quickly, and some foods that caused trouble early on may be fine later.
+If symptoms are mild, pause that food and try again in a week or two.
+Babies’ digestive systems mature quickly, and some foods that caused trouble early on may be tolerated later.

 Time it right

-Offer new foods when your baby is calm, alert, and not overly hungry or tired.
-Avoid introducing new foods when your baby is sick or teething, as their tummy may already be unsettled.
+Offer new foods when your baby is calm, alert, supported upright, and not overly hungry or tired.
+Avoid introducing new foods when your baby is sick, recovering from a stomach bug, or unusually unsettled.

 Introducing new foods earlier in the day makes it easier to watch for reactions and reach your pediatrician if needed.